breiting/teaching/docs/courses/dtle/slides/05_cpp_basics.md

 Next Session
 ---

-- Start with your assessment project
+- Testing your software with Google Test